rhberro/my-client/README.md

 ## Contributing

-The contribution guide is not available for now.
+The contribution guide is not available for now but I am accepting any contribution if under the standard style.

 ## License